VALO-CD

-VALO-CD, a distribution of open-source software on a CD for Microsoft Windows, aims to spread knowledge and the use of open-source software.
+VALO-CD was a distribution of open-source software on a CD for Microsoft Windows aiming to spread knowledge and the use of open-source software.
+Its last release was in 2013.

-VALO-CD originates from Finland, and was originally available only in Finnish.
-Since version 7, an international version of VALO-CD has also been available in English.
+VALO-CD originated from Finland, and was originally available only in Finnish.
+Since version 7's release in March 2012, an international version was made available in English.

 The acronym VALO means "Free/Libre Open-Source Software" in Finnish.
 Valo is also a Finnish word that means "light".
-Therefore the name of the project has a connotation of bringing enlightenment.
-The Finnish version of VALO-CD had the special goal of concentrating on completely localized open-source software.
+The name is intended to connote enlightenment.

-The project started in 2008, and aims to support technological and economic development in Finland.
+The project started in 2008, and aimed to support technological and economic development in Finland.

+Version 8 released in 2012 and Version 9 release in 2013.

 Contents

-Version 8 of VALO-CD includes the following software:
+Version 8 included the following software: